Yehawmilk Stele

 It was first published in full by Melchior de Vogüé in 1875.
 In the early 1930s, the bottom right corner of the stele was discovered by Maurice Dunand.
-The main part of the stele is in the Louvre, whilst the bottom right part is in the National Museum of Beirut.
+The main part of the stele is in the Louvre, whilst the bottom right part is in the storerooms of the National Museum of Beirut and has never been on public display.